 With more people on public lands there’s also an uptick in destructive behavior.
 Know the rules and what NOT to do on public lands.
 Report bad behavior to rangers and park personnel.
-Learn Leave No Trace principles and educate your children early so they also know how to protect our public lands.
+Take the time to learn Leave No Trace principles and educate your children early on so they also know how to protect our public lands.
 Most importantly: don’t feed the wildlife.
 Ever.

 If they are open, many businesses, restaurants, grocery stores and even chain stores, have adjusted or reduced hours to accommodate employees and restocking routines.
 Stores and even gas stations that were open 24 hours previously, haven’t returned to those pre-pandemic hours.

 Because info changes quickly, even Google frequently doesn’t have the correct info.
 If there is some place you especially want to go or see, the best thing to do is to check with that place directly, either by phone or their website.
 A word of caution: we found many websites were not being updated frequently enough to keep up with changes.
 Calling is best.

 Take What You Need

 When it comes to supplies and food that you need on your responsible road trip, my advice is to buy as much as you can in your home city and take it with you.
 This means hand sanitizer, wipes, Lysol, soap, yes real soap, food and snacks.

 We are still experiencing issues with bare shelves and lack of supplies.
 Rural areas and communities with small or just one grocery store, already don’t have an over abundance so they might be affected even more by chain supply issues.
 In normal years, I’ve seen locals in touristy areas complain about travelers that come in on the weekend and buy up all the groceries.
 Can you imagine how much worse it could be during a pandemic, when supplies are low?